sevignator/understanding-node/projects/file-commander/README.md

     $ node app.js
     ```

-4. Type appropriate commands inside of the `command.txt` file.
+4. Type appropriate commands inside of the `command.txt` file, then save.